arve0/npm-download-size-cli/README.md

 # npm download size
-On slow connection or mobile plan?
-How many bytes will `npm i lodash` download This tool resolves dependencies and checks their tarball sizes with a HTTP HEAD request, so you can check download size up front.
+Are you on slow connection or mobile plan?
+How many bytes will `npm i lodash` download?
+This tool resolves dependencies and checks their tarball sizes with a [HTTP HEAD request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/HEAD), so you can check download size before doing `npm install package`.

 ## Install